Bookwyrm developers and instance managers can use the

 copy_media_to_s3 Hyperlink to this header

-Migrate uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
+Migrate all uploaded media from an existing Bookwrym installation to an S3-compatible "bucket".
 Use for initial upload to an empty bucket.

 set_cors_to_s3 filename Hyperlink to this header